expofp/efp-docs/docs/guide/java-script-api-reference.md

     name: string;
     externalId: string;
     /// Value depends on the type of event
-    /// if the type is 'booth' this value contains the same value as 'name'
+    /// If the type is 'booth' this value contains the same value as 'name'
-    /// if the type is 'exhibitor' this value contains the  assigned booths names (the first booth name takes from the onBoothClick event)
+    /// If the type is 'exhibitor' this value contains the  assigned booth names (the first booth name takes from the onBoothClick event)
-    /// if the the type is 'route' this value contains "from" and "to" booths name.
+    /// If the the type is 'route' this value contains "from" and "to" booth names.
     boothsNames: string[];
 }